 While most have features that make them a Garmin Smartwatch, some are certainly more geared to athletes and some more to the everyday fitness tracker.

-- Garmin Venu 2 Plus: The Garmin Venu 2 Plus is an advanced smartwatch.
+- Garmin Venu 3: The Garmin Venu 3 is an advanced smartwatch.
 It expands on the previous Venu 2’s fitness and health tracking functions, adding on-wrist phone calls and voice assistant functionality.
 It also has an attractive AMOLED display, on-device music storage, and support for an increasing number of third-party apps.

 - Garmin Venu Sq 2: The Garmin Venu Sq 2 is an excellent option if the Garmin Venu line appeals to you but you’re looking for something a little less expensive.
 This new version of the Venu Sq is a budget, square-shaped smartwatch with a bright AMOLED screen, accurate heart rate monitoring and GPS, and a long-lasting battery.
 You also have the option of going with the Music version if you want to listen to music from your wrist.